vedmichv/todoapp-codecatalyst-demo/README.md

 11. Check changes in the To-Do App.
 ![App Changes](./readme-img/build-app-19.png)

-## Step 5 - Add  Compute for CI/CD .
+## Step 5 - Add  Compute for CI/CD.

 CodeCatalyst offers the following compute types:
 -   Amazon EC2
 -   AWS Lambda
 By default, workflow actions use the `Linux.x86-64.Large` on-demand fleet with an Amazon EC2 compute type.
 Let's add provisioned fleet compute and assing it for our workflows.
 1. In the navigation pane, expand CI/CD area and choose **Compute**.
-Click **Create provisioned fleet**
+Click **Create provisioned fleet**.

 ![Go to compute](./readme-img/compute-01.png)
-2. Define the name of the provisioned fleet, operating system, machine type, capacity and scalling mode and click **Create**.
+2. Define the name of the provisioned fleet, operating system, machine type, capacity and scaling mode.
+Click **Create**.

 ![Provisioned fleet](./readme-img/compute-02.png)
-3. As soon the fleet's status will be in `Active` mode, we can use it in our workflows.
+3. As soon as the fleet's status will be in `Active` mode, we can use it in our workflows.

 ![Fleet is active](./readme-img/compute-03.png)
 4. In the navigation pane, expand CI/CD and choose **Workflows**.
 Select your workflow and click **Edit** button at the top.
-Compute can be defined [on top level](https://docs.aws.amazon.com/codecatalyst/latest/userguide/workflow.top.level.html#compute-reference), we will update workflow to use the compute for all actions.
+Compute can be defined [on top level](https://docs.aws.amazon.com/codecatalyst/latest/userguide/workflow.top.level.html#compute-reference), we will update the the workflow to use the provisioned compute for all actions.
-5. After *Triggers* section let's add the block.
+5. After *Triggers* section, let's add the block.

 ```yaml
 Compute: